faucetsdn/NetworkML/README.md

 deployment via Vent in conjunction with Poseidon if you are running an SDN (software-defined network).
 Otherwise, we recommend using Docker.

-See the respective README files included in the plugin's folder for instructions on deployment.
+See the respective README files included in the plugin's folder for specific instructions on deployment.